Sardines as food: Australia

 There is a sardine fishery in Australia harvesting the species Sardinops sagax.
 The species occurs—in temperate waters, from inshore waters to the edge of the continental shelf, down to depths of about 200 metres—south from Hervey Bay, in Queensland to Shark Bay in Western Australia.
 Although there is a market for fresh fish for human consumption and fish processed as canned pet food, increasingly, it is mainly used to feed Southern bluefin tuna held in sea cages.

 Canada

 The last remaining sardine packing plant in North America is in Blacks Harbour, New Brunswick.
 The Brunswick brand, which started as the Connors Brothers in the 1880s, produces sardines (actually, juvenile herring, Clupea harengus) with many flavours.
 Brunswick claims to be the largest sardine producer in the world.

+Canarias

+In the Timanfaya Volcanic National Park on Lanzarote in the Canary Islands, a popular tourist snack is freshly caught sardines grilled over the heat from a volcanic vent.